 In Revelation 20:2-3, Satan is again associated with the bottomless pit, and in future chapters, we will see other instances where Satan is associated with the "bottomless pit."
 In Revelation 12:4, stars are used to denote the angels who fell from heaven.
 In Revelation 9:1, Satan is the star which fell "from heaven unto the earth."
 Also, in Revelation 12:9, Satan is "cast out into the earth" from heaven.
 "And He [Yahushua] said unto them, I beheld Satan as lightning fall from heaven" (Luke 10:18, emphasis added).

 Few at this time are aware of Satan's physical appearing on the earth during the last days.
 There is a growing tendency of humanity, not to believe that Satan even exists.
 Up until the time of the fifth trumpet, Satan has chosen to remain in the shadows and not to expose himself.
 Four portions of Daniel and Revelation describe his literal, physical appearance on the earth during the last days.
 The fact that Satan's appearance is discussed four times in these two prophetic books should give us some indication of the magnitude of this event.
 Revelation 9:1-11 is the first portion to be examined.
-Satan has made brief appearances on the earth in the past, but he has chosen to remain in the dark and having people believe he doesn't even exist.
+Satan has made brief appearances on the earth in the past, but he has chosen to remain in the dark and having people believe he does not even exist.
 We are told that he "deceives the whole world" (Revelation 12:9) and what better way to deceive humanity than to get us to believe that he does not even exist and therefore, there is nothing to fear from him?